andychien009/fixedwidthfile/README.md

 If you have success story to tell, it would make my day!
 Message me at andy_chien (at) hotmail.com.

 # Dedication
-I dedicate this work and hopefully a piece of me to the world for my loving family: Jina, Julia, and Alison Chien.
+I dedicate this work and hopefully a piece of me to the world for my loving family: Jina Chiang, Julia, and Alison Chien.
 I hope that a piece of me will be around and kicking on the interweb watching over you through time.

 # Appendix
 ## Why is fixed width file sill favoured by mainframe?